 Sheikh Zayed Mosque, Religious complex in Abu Dhabi, United Arab Emirates

-The construction started in 1996 under Sheikh Zayed bin Sultan Al Nahyan and concluded in 2007, marking a new era for Islamic architecture in UAE.
+Construction began in 1996 under the initiative of Sheikh Zayed bin Sultan Al Nahyan and was completed in 2007.
+The opening marked the start of a new chapter for contemporary Islamic architecture in the United Arab Emirates.

 Location: Abu Dhabi